f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/02-Types.md

 ### Query Types

 The [`cosmos-sdk`](https://github.com/cosmos/cosmos-sdk) assumes that you use `url` formatted queries with some possible query params.
 For example, to query a `Whois` value based on a `Name`, you might submit a `query` message with the route `nameservice/whois` and supply a value of type `Name` to specify as the `data` field.
-Our SDK makes the same assumption for compatability reasons.
+Our SDK makes the same assumption for compatibility reasons.

 ### Error Types